Hello and welcome to my SAT prep blog! Join my mailing list for subscriber-only content to help your score improve!

 What’s more, I desperately needed this method to be quick and simple.
-The essay isn’t important enough to spend a lot of time prepping for, especially when there are other sections like Math and Reading that need attention.
+The essay isn’t important enough to spend a lot of time prepping for, especially when there are other sections like Math, Reading, and Vocabulary that need attention.

 I researched other tutors’ methods, trying to create my own technique from pieces of theirs, but the truth is that all our methods were pretty similar.